benwilcock/node-express/README.md

 ## Running Tests

 Some unit tests have been provided which use the Jest unit testing framework.
 From the root folder of the project, run the command `npm test`.
-Jest will then execute the test quite and report back the unit testing results.
+Jest will then execute the test suite and report back the unit testing results.

 ## Viewing The Homepage